 - constantly writing checks simply to keep your house comfortably warm.

-A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating unit, then it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heating unit, it’s most likely time to replace your furnace.

 2. Energy Efficiency

-Are your energy are a little more than this time last year?
+Are your energy are a little higher than this time last year?
 That may be a sign that some part of your heater is weakening.
-Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is giving up.
-Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
+Most companies can give you a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in deciding if your heating unit is giving up.
+Older heating systems can be very inefficient, while newer systems are much more efficient at heating your home.
 Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.